- Can I Get a Mortgage With Missed Payments?

 Can I Get a Mortgage With Missed Payments?

-There are things you can do to improve your chances of getting a mortgage, such as:
+That said, there are things you can do to improve your chances:

-You can also work with a bad credit mortgage broker to increase your pool of lenders and your chances of mortgage approval.
 If you need one, don’t hesitate to reach out to us and get matched with a specialist broker.

+- Late Payments.
 A late payment happens when you make a payment after the due date.
 Although it may seem minor, it can damage your credit report and make lenders wary.

+- Missed Payments.
 A missed payment occurs when you don’t make a payment within a specific billing cycle.
 This can mark you as a risky borrower to lenders, potentially damaging your chances of getting a mortgage.

+- Arrears.
 If you miss several payments, your account will go into arrears.
 This ongoing non-payment can have a serious impact on your credit score.

+- Defaults.
 A default occurs when a lender formally closes your account due to persistent non-payment.
 Defaults are a red flag for mortgage lenders and could significantly limit your loan options.

 In essence, these terminologies represent varying degrees of financial hiccups, each escalating in severity and the level of potential impact on your credit file and mortgage application.